bluecars-dev/Codebase-transformer/README.md

 # Codebase-transformer
-An AI that transforms codebases from target language to target language using natural languge constrinats.
+An AI program that transforms codebases from target language to target language using natural languge constrinats.

-the demo shows fortran converted into c++
+the demo shows a fortran calculator converted into c++